sfc-gh-mhindi/REPO_CBA/15-BB-QPD Future State/QPD - Future State.md

 ---

-**Recommendation:**

-- **Short-term (Phase 1)**: Option 1 (Alteryx Repointing) for rapid migration and minimal disruption, and to better align with CDAO approved patterns.
-- **Long-term (Phase 2)**: Option 2 (OpenFlow Integration) to align with platform consolidation strategy and reduce technology sprawl, after getting the required approvals from CDAO / architecture teams.
+---

 ##### Illion Data Source
 **Type**: Manual

 **Implementation**: Manual file upload process for Illion bureau data files

-- Business users receive monthly Illion bureau data files and manually upload them through a designated interface (e.g., Streamlit application or secure file transfer).
-- Files are placed into the Snowflake Internal Stage Landing Layer, where Snowpipe with auto-ingest detects the new files and automatically loads them into the Snowflake QPD Raw Iceberg Layer for subsequent processing.
+Business users receive monthly Illion bureau data files and manually upload them through a designated interface (e.g., Streamlit application or secure file transfer).
+Files are placed into the Snowflake Internal Stage Landing Layer, where Snowpipe with auto-ingest detects the new files and automatically loads them into the Snowflake QPD Raw Iceberg Layer for subsequent processing.

 ```mermaid
 graph LR